arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/github.md

 ### Step 3: Clone Your Repository

-Your workspace repository now exists on `GitHub`, but you also need a local copy (clone) on your computer.
-You will be working in the local repository and then transfer your work to your remote workspace repository on `GitHub`.
+- Your workspace repository now exists on `GitHub`, but you also need a local copy (clone) on your computer.

+- To work on your projects locally, you need to clone your repository.

+- You will be working in the local repository and then transfer your work to your remote workspace repository on `GitHub`.

 **Step 1:** Open a terminal (or use one you've already opened).